Darrenbydesign/VS-Sass-Projects/README.md

 # VS-Sass-Projects
-a Template project for using Sass and Gulp in visual studio with NodeJS, Sassdoc, Jade and Boostrap-sass
+A Template project for using Sass and Gulp in visual studio with NodeJS, Sassdoc, Typescript, Bootstrap-sass, and Browser-Sync